Has VW cracked the code to overtake Tesla? | DW | 15.03.2021

 VW has since addressed its software glitches and plans to provide Tesla-like "over-the-air" software updates every three months starting this summer.
 It expects to have a fully networked fleet of over 500,000 vehicles on the road in two years' time.

-VW is investing plans to invest €16 billion ($19 billion) in areas including e-mobility and digitalization over the next five years as it looks to boost it software capabilities with an aim of generating additional revenue over the service life of its vehicles through on-demand charging and energy services and other software-based functions.
+VW plans to invest €16 billion ($19 billion) in areas including e-mobility and digitalization over the next five years as it looks to boost its software capabilities and generate additional revenue over the service life of its vehicles through on-demand charging and energy services and other software-based functions.

 UBS analysts say software is going to be the "battleground" for EV supremacy in the future, with an estimated revenue pool of $1.90 trillion by 2030.